darkxeno/js-code-test/README.frontend.md

 ## State structure

-Redux state structure should similar to this one:
+Redux state structure should be similar to this one:

 ```
 {